ruanpereira/I3-Manjaro/README.md

 - Poor Navegator: Change to firefox in mime.apps and .profile and you should be good.
 - Keybinds: super + shift + h for quick use or https://i3wm.org/docs/userguide.html for detailed use.
 - Monitors: ?
-- Installing apps: $ sudo pacman -Ss 'app' and $ sudo pacman -S 'app' resolve 99% of the problems.
+- Installing apps: $ sudo pacman -Ss 'app' and $ sudo pacman -S 'app' solve 99% of the problems.
 - Periferics: Plug and play to this day of edition.

 <img align="center" alt="ibp-Gth" height="60" width="60" src="https://user-images.githubusercontent.com/77154574/158191190-ca453664-3c3a-43bc-ad69-1a295426a546.png">